Please select country and city. Information only available in English.

 Athens - Greece

 There are more than 350 hotels in the Greater Athens metropolitan area, ranging from backpackers' hostels to five-star beach resorts and from historic landmark buildings to contemporary high-rises.
 The most important choice you will have to make is the location of your hotel.
 This decision is important in such a large city, considering the traffic jams that appear in certain areas at different times of the day.
-If you are on a sightseeing trip, be sure to stay in a hotel in the city centre.
+If you are on a sightseeing trip, be sure to stay in a hotel in the city center.
 Most sights are within easy walking distance or can be reached by metro, so you don't have to worry about traffic.
-Business travellers also prefer the city centre for its excellent hotels and numerous evening entertainment options.
+Business travelers also prefer the city center for its excellent hotels and numerous evening entertainment options.

-There are several hotel clustres in downtown Athens.
+There are several hotel clusters in downtown Athens.
 The most central place to stay is Syntagma Square, the site of the majestic Grande Bretagne.
 This historic five-star landmark (run by Sheraton) dates back to 1842 and is the city's oldest hotel.
 Its old-world charm has been carefully preserved in the rooms, lounges and restaurant.
 Also on Syntagma Square is the stylish NJV Athens Plaza, which offers the city's most attractive hotel rooms.
 This five-star hotel is run by the Grecotel group.
 Less expensive are the comfortable Electra, a four-star hotel located in Ermou Street's pedestrianized shopping zone, and the four-star Amalia, the Acropolis and the boutiques of Kolonaki are just a short stroll away.

 The old town of Plaka is the site of many inexpensive hotels, with the exception of the four-star Golden Tulip Electra Palace.
-Located a five-minute walk from Syntagma Square, the hotel features a rooftop swimming snooker, a commanding a view of the city and the Acropolis.
+Located a five-minute walk from Syntagma Square, the hotel features a rooftop swimming pool, a commanding a view of the city and the Acropolis.
 Further away is another four-star hotel, the Royal Olympic, which overlooks the city's ancient monuments.

 Many cheap hotels can be found in the streets around Omonia Square.
 The whole area was upgraded recently, with the opening of two upscale hotels on the square itself.
 Both the Grecotel Athens Acropol and the Omonia Grand Hotel are four-star hotels.